Warehouse accident claims

 Compensation amounts are estimated based on the level of injury below

-How long after my factory or warehouse accident can I claim?
+How long after my warehouse accident can I claim?

 - If you were mentally incapacitated, for example if you suffered brain damage, then there is no time limit.